 Most of the time, nurses are part of defined benefit (DB) pension plans.
 When you think of a “traditional” pension plan, you’re probably picturing this type of agreement.

-Because the amount you’ll receive at retirement is promised in advance, defined benefit plans are considered the “gold standard” of pensions.
+Because the amount you’ll receive at retirement is promised in advance, a defined benefit plan is considered the “gold standard” of pensions.
 As such, most nurses will have an excellent retirement plan.

 Is a Pension Fund the Same as a 401(k)?